-My teaching aims to cultivate a sense of intense wonder at philosophical questions, and to turn that response into disciplined and careful inquiry.
+My teaching aims to cultivate a sense of wonder at philosophical questions, and to turn that response into careful, rigorous inquiry.

 As Lead Instructor